 - Cook for 15 to 20 minutes.
 Add broth as the rice continues to absorb it.

-- Once the risotto is ready remove from the heat, add the asparagus, the grated Parmesan, and the dill.
+- Once the risotto is ready remove from the heat, add the asparagus and the grated Parmesan.
 Taste and adjust the seasoning if needed.

-- Garnish with more fresh dill, Parmesan and toasted pine nuts if desired.
+- Garnish with fresh parsley, grated Parmesan, lemon juice and toasted pine nuts if desired.

 How to Toast Pine Nuts